Whittaker Chambers Farm: Landmark designation

 The decision in 1988 to designate the Chambers Farm a National Historic Landmark was unusual at the time for two reasons.
 First, it did not pass the usual requirement of 50 years' age for a historic event.
 Second, the National Park Service Advisory Board recommended against its designation.
 In May 1988, Interior Secretary Donald P. Hodel granted national landmark status to the Pipe Creek Farm.

 In 2012, a book on the Cold War questioned the propriety of the farm as landmark, particularly because it is not open to the public.
 A member of the Chambers family provided details that did not appear in the book, namely, that the farm was not a museum but a working farm and, as such, not open to the public.

 A twice-proposed Union Mills reservoir, if built, would flood portions of the Chambers property.

 The project is opposed by Whittaker Chambers' son, who has bought back the farmstead of the Pipe Creek Farm to reform the full farm.
 He told the Baltimore Sun: "This is where my parents died ...
 My end-of-life goal has been to reassemble it and make it available to the next generation as a farm."

+Along with more than 100 other farms in Carroll County, the Whittaker Chambers Farm is under agricultural conservation easement.